It looks like surrogacy could be an amazing option for you!

 As you’re considering having a child via surrogacy, you can certainly consider an international surrogacy rather than a domestic one.
-However, it’s important that you understand the key differences between the processes — as one will likely be a much better choice for you than the other.
+However, it’s helpful to understand the key differences between the processes.

-To help you understand these differences, we’ve listed some of them below.
-You should also talk with a domestic surrogacy agency and an international surrogacy agency to learn more about which path might be best for your family.
+Talk to a surrogacy professional at a domestic surrogacy agency and an international surrogacy agency to learn more about which path might be best for your family.
+To help you understand these differences in the meantime, we’ve listed some of them below.

 Clearly, the biggest difference between international and domestic surrogacy will be the distance involved.
 With international surrogacy, communication will be more difficult, and you won’t get to play as active a role in your surrogacy process if it takes place overseas.
 You may not get the reassurance you need by meeting in person with your surrogacy professional, medical professional and surrogate in a foreign country; you may just have to trust that the process is handled ethically and correctly if you can’t make multiple trips to the country that you work in.